MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-release-cadence.md

 |----|----|----|
 |2 days before | Feature OS Rollout | 2 days after |

 > A. If there are known issues for feature update and driver compatibility, partners can request feature update offer block mitigation while a compatible driver update is being validated and posted to WU.
-For more information see: [Feature Update Windows Update (WU) Offer Block Mitigation Request](#featureUpdates)

 3. **Weekends**: Driver needing “Microsoft Approval” will not be released from Friday until Sunday 5PM Pacific Time, unless the next day is in a deferral period.